alschroe/AzureIoTHack/04_pi_function.md

     az iot hub connection-string show -n $prefix'iotpihub' --default-eventhub --output tsv
     ```
     Paste the output 'Endpoint=sb://...' as value for *ConnectionString* in the *local.settings.json*.
 1. Now navigate to the folder 'iothubtrigger' ane there to '__init__.py'.
+There the IoT hub connection string needs to be entered in line 15 behind *connectionstr*.
+    Get the connection string like this:
+    ```shell
+    az iot hub connection-string show -n $prefix'iotpihub' --output tsv
+    ```
-There we will enter our Machine Learning model endpoint.
+1. Finally we will enter our Machine Learning model endpoint.
     Specifically we need to set the *url* in line 14 and the *api_key* in line 15.
     ![Showing where AutoML can be found in the azure machine learning studio](/images/04basics.png)
     The az CLI extension for this is currently still experimental so we need to navigate back to the *Azure Machine Learning studio*.